On Dec. 14, 2021, Queensbury Union Free School District residents will head to the polls to vote on a $19.9 million capital improvement project.

-The proposed project will address improvements district-wide, as well as address the district’s most immediate facility needs.
-This includes such as updates to aging infrastructure throughout the district’s school buildings like roofs and boilers; the addition of a multi-use turf field, accessible playground equipment for WHBI; and QES pool equipment upgrades.
+The proposed project will address the district’s most immediate facility needs.
+This includes updates to aging infrastructure throughout the district’s school buildings, such as roofs and boilers.
+The project also includes district improvements, including the addition of a multi-use turf field, new playground equipment for WHBI and QES pool equipment upgrades.

 Scope of Work

 - partial roof replacement, exterior panels, pool equipment upgrades

 QES Pool Needs

 - roof replacement, boilers, playground equipment

 Queensbury Middle School

 - partial roof replacement and roof access, crawl space abatement

 Frequently Asked Questions